 Mentioning credit card details or signing up to a subscription will instantly turn off your audience.
 Keep interest by using language that builds trust and does not make your customer feel like they are committing…yet!

-Testimonials and reviews can be split.
-Testimonials can be used as an effective way to legitimise your business whilst product reviews concentrate on specific items.
+posts and reviews can be split. posts can be used as an effective way to legitimise your business whilst product reviews concentrate on specific items.
 There are a number of reviewing platforms that can be integrated with your website such as trustpilot and feefo that collect reviews from your customers, giving satisfaction they are real reviews and not fabricated and added manually.

-Testimonials and reviews are more about quality than quantity.
-A well worded testimonial with content that will help to advise a customer will be received much better than a few ‘good’ ‘5 star’ type comments.
+posts and reviews are more about quality than quantity.
+A well worded post with content that will help to advise a customer will be received much better than a few ‘good’ ‘5 star’ type comments.

 In your efforts to improve your website, have a look at the website from a customer perspective.
 Do you know who is selling the item or service?
 Where are they based?
 Is there a story connected?
 Moreso for B2C ecommerce websites and selling a service, allowing your customers to have more of a personal view into your business can help them connect and encourage conversion.

 Using photographs of your team on the ‘About’ page and adding an author section to your news feed are quick ways to make a connection with potential customers.
 Ensure your photos are professional and good quality.
 Poor images can have the opposite effect on your efforts to encourage conversion.